 The AEC’s goal is to bring a free flow of trade, labor and investment to Southeast Asia.
 The community’s benefits will be similar to those of the EU, but without its deeper (and often criticized) financial and political integration.
 It will form an “EU of Southeast Asia”, so to speak.

 Laos and Cambodia are two of Southeast Asia’s least developed countries – but each has its own potential for development.
-Laos is the only country in Southeast Asia which borders five others.
+Laos is the only country in ASEAN which borders five others.
 Because of this, it will be developed into a hub for land transport.

 Cambodia is ASEAN’s poorest country on a per-capita basis.
 But its government has committed to deregulation and making it easier for foreign investors to operate in the country.
 Cambodia is one of the world’s fastest growing economies.
 In fact, it hasn’t had a single year of recession since Pol Pot left power in the mid 1990s.